-Two transactions that were committed separately on the master can potentially conflict (eg. modify the same row of a table).
+Two transactions that were committed separately on the primary can potentially conflict (eg. modify the same row of a table).
 Thus, the worker that applies the second transaction will not start immediately, but wait until the first transaction begins the commit step; at this point it is safe to start the second transaction, as it can no longer disrupt the execution of the first one.

-In either case, when the two transactions reach the point where the low-level commit happens and commit order is determined, the two commits are sequenced to happen in the same order as on the master, so that operation is transparent to applications.
+In either case, when the two transactions reach the point where the low-level commit happens and commit order is determined, the two commits are sequenced to happen in the same order as on the primary, so that operation is transparent to applications.

-The opportunities for parallel replication on slaves can be highly increased if more transactions are committed in a group commit on the master.
+The opportunities for parallel replication on replicas can be highly increased if more transactions are committed in a group commit on the primary.
 This can be tuned binlog_commit_wait_usec variables.
 If for example the